github/opensource.guide/_articles/how-to-contribute.md

 ### 🎉 Your contribution gets accepted.

 Hooray!
-You've successfully made an open source contribution!
+You've successfully made an open course contribution!

 ## You did it!